-Provider Type: Physicians (does not apply to CMC) | Ancillary| Participating Physician Groups (PPG) (does not apply to HSP)
+Provider Type: Physicians | Ancillary | Participating Physician Groups (PPG)

 Orthotics are rigid or semi-rigid device affixed to the body externally and required to support or correct a defect of form or function of a permanently inoperative or malfunctioning body part or to restrict motion in a diseased or injured part of the body.
 Orthotic items are covered through the durable medical equipment (DME) option.